 About the Peterson Foundation

-The Peter G. Peterson Foundation is working to secure a healthy, growing economy by addressing America’s fiscal challenges.
-The Foundation partners with leading policy experts, elected officials and the public to build support for solutions to put America on a sustainable fiscal path.
+The Peter G. Peterson Foundation is working to secure a healthy, growing economy by addressing America’s long-term fiscal and economic challenges.
+The Foundation partners with leading decision-makers in government, policy, academia, media, business and issue/constituent groups to build support for solutions to put America on a sustainable fiscal and economic path.
 As a non-partisan organization, the Foundation engages in grant-making, partnerships and research to educate and involve Americans from a variety of perspectives.